zhenning/riak_wiki/pages/Adding-and-Removing-Nodes.md

 ```

 The same configuration should be changed for the Protocol Buffers interface if you
-intend on using it, do the same as above for the line in the `riak_kv` section
+intend on using it.
+Do the same as above for the line in the `riak_kv` section
 that reads:

 ```bash